HEDAjoy/Calculator-js-/README.md

-# Calculator-js-
+# Simple Calculator

+## Description
-A simple web-based calculator built using HTML, CSS, and JavaScript.
-Supports basic arithmetic operations.
+A simple calculator built using JavaScript, HTML, and CSS.
+It supports basic arithmetic operations such as addition, subtraction, multiplication, and division.

+## Features
+- User-friendly interface
+- Supports basic arithmetic operations (+, -, *, /)
+- Responsive design